Edward144/LTS-Bash/README.md

  You can run the script via browser by using lts-copy.php, this script uses AJAX to repeatedly pull in lts-output.txt and display the contents on the webpage.
 You should make sure that the permissions for lts-output.txt are sufficient for the user/group to access the file.
 There shouldn't be any problem setting permissions to 777 as the content of the file are wiped at the beginning and end of the process.

+ Make sure that www-data or whatever your web user is has write permissions to the destination folder.

  lts-output.txt is automatically created with 777 permissions and wiped once the script finishes running, so you shouldn't need to worry about creating it or setting permissions.

 ## Remote hosts